Osgyth

 Osgyth (or Osyth; died c.
-700 AD) was an English saint.
-She is primarily commemorated in the village of Saint Osyth, Essex, near Colchester.
+700 AD) was a Mercian noblewoman and prioress, venerated as an English saint since the 8th century, from soon after her death.
+She is primarily commemorated in the village of St Osyth, in Essex, near Colchester.
 Alternative spellings of her name include Sythe, Othith and Ositha.
-Born of a noble family, she founded a priory near Chich which was later named after her.
+Born of a noble family, she became a nun and founded a priory near Chich which was later named after her.

 Life

 Born in Quarrendon, Buckinghamshire (at that time part of Mercia), she was the daughter of Frithuwald, a sub-king of Mercia in Surrey.
 Her mother was Wilburh, of the royal house of Mercia.
 Her parents, with St. Erconwald, founded Chertsey Abbey in 675 AD.

 Raised in the care of her maternal aunts, St Edith of Aylesbury and Edburga of Bicester, her ambition was to become an abbess, but she was too important as a political pawn to be set aside.
 She was forced by her father into a dynastic marriage with Sighere, King of Essex.
 She is likely the mother of Offa of Essex, although this is not certain.

 While her husband was off on a long hunt to run down a beautiful white stag, Osgyth persuaded two local bishops to accept her vows as a nun.
-Upon his return some days later, he reluctantly agreed to her decision and granted her some land at Chich near Colchester where she established a convent, and ruled as first abbess.
+Upon his return some days later, he reluctantly agreed to her decision and granted her some land at Chich near Colchester, now named after her as St Osyth, where she established a convent, and ruled as first abbess.
 She was beheaded by some raiding pirates, perhaps because she may have resisted being carried off.